Annealed quantitative estimates for the quadratic 2D-discrete random matching problem: Introduction and statement of the main results

 \subsection{Open problems}

-We conclude this section with open questions that arise in view of our results: \begin{enumerate} \item \emph{Sharpness of the rates. }The convergence rate in \eqref{ApproximationTransportPlan} and \eqref{ApproximationTransportMap} match with the one obtained for the case of uniformly distributed samples in \cite{ambrosio2019optimal}.
+We conclude this section with open questions that arise in view of our results.
+Those concern optimality of our convergence rates, extensions to more general costs and different type of correlated point clouds.
+For the latter, we mention two possible directions concerning the Ginibre ensemble and Coulomb gases that we think are worth investigating. \begin{enumerate} \item \emph{Sharpness of the rates. }The convergence rate in \eqref{ApproximationTransportPlan} and \eqref{ApproximationTransportMap} match with the one obtained for the case of uniformly distributed samples in \cite{ambrosio2019optimal}.
 However, even in the latter case, it has not been shown whether the rate is optimal and we suspect the opposite.
 A possible way to track the optimal rate could be to perform a second-order linearization of the Monge-Ampère equation \eqref{eq:MongAmp}.
 Following the same type of computations leading to \eqref{eq:ApproxPDE} in the case $\rho=1$, a second-order linearization $q^n$ should solve

 where we recall that $h^n$ solves \eqref{eq:ApproxPDE}, providing the conjecture